aslezar/Distributed-Chat-Appication/Notes.md

 My chat app schema: users -> channels -> group.

 **Tweet #2**
-After trying different approaches, now I have 5 failed approaches.
-5 ways to not implement it and 1 correct way.
+After 3 failed attempts, I have a working and scalable architecture for my distributed web application.
+Just curious what new challenges will come ahead.

+After trying 3 failed approaches to use RabbitMQ for a chat app, my chat app is now finally working.
+3 different ways to use RabbitMQ, now I have one finally working solution.

+I’ve simply discovered three approaches on how not to use RabbitMQ.

 **Tweet #3**
 Read this, it will help you to understand how to design schema efficiently: